doeralex-dev/Alexiva2012/README.md

 - 👋 Hi, I’m @doeralex-dev
 - 👀 I’m interested in Softweardevelopmend and all with PCs
-- 🌱 I’m currently learning HTML CSS and Bash
+- 🌱 I’m currently learning HTML, CSS, Bash and Python.
 - 💞️ I’m looking to collaborate on nothing, but if have a good idea you can write me (im not so good with Softweardevelopmend but i practis)
 - 🙋 Pronouns: he/him
 - 📫 How to reach me on Discord: Alexiva2012